paulaloure/Portfolio-Projects/README.md

-# Project 3: PYTHON - Airbnb New York data
+# Project 3: PYTHON - Airbnb New York data - <a href="https://github.com/paulaloure/Portfolio-Projects/tree/main/Pyton_AirBNB" target="_blank">see the project</a>

 This project contains the following steps:\
 **PART 1:** Importing data\